Dehesa farms in Spain

 - Assisted regeneration can be based either on seeding acorns or on planting nursery-grown seedlings.
 Both approaches require seed and/or seedling protection.

-- Application of cat/dog excrement around sown acorns can be recommended for small scale reforestation.
-CHANGE around young plants BY acorns sown
+- Application of cat/dog excrement around acorns sown can be recommended for small scale reforestation.

 - Thorny wire-mesh tree guards proved to be an efficient, long-lasting solution and cheaper form of tree protection than classic wire mesh tree guards.